- This website works best using cookies which we will need your consent for. Allow cookies?

 9. London Dry Gin is currently the most popular type of gin.
 The term ’London Dry’ however refers to the way in which the spirit is made as botanicals must be adding during the distillation process instead of after.

-10. The only brand to still produce gin in London is Beefeater.
+10. One of the few brands to still produce gin in London is Beefeater.